-During the reporting period, LFL faced new 16 LDC cases related to the legal litigation for which a provision was already built in 2017.
+The other six losses are related to the legal litigation for which a provision was already built in the past.

-For the evaluation of its Operational Risk, LFL makes use of the SII Standard Formula, as ruled by the Solvency II Directive.
+For the evaluation of its Operational Risk capital requirement, LFL makes use of the SII Standard Formula, as ruled by the Solvency II Directive.

-For quantitative information about the breakdown of the SCR by risk module, please refer to the table Total SCR split by Risk in the section E.2.2.I
+For quantitative information about the breakdown of the SCR by risk module, please refer to the table Total SCR split by Risk in the section E.2.1.

-In order to identify, measure, monitor and mitigate the Operational Risk, ERM was given the mandate to coordinate the Operational Risk program.
-ERM is supported by the Group Risk Management of GHO.
+In order to identify, measure, monitor and mitigate the Operational Risk, Risk Management Framework and Operational Risk was given the mandate to coordinate the Operational Risk program.
+Risk Management Framework and Operational Risk is supported by the Group Risk Management of GHO.
 The risks related to non-compliance are monitored by the independent Compliance Function.
 For a description of these control functions, please refer to section B 1.4.